isomerpages/moe-serangoonsec/_student-development/Character and Citizenship Edu/Sexuality Education.md

 ||b)	Managing relationships and risky situations in a healthy way.|
 |Classroom-based Lesson|•	Learn to negotiate their way out of a risky situation by applying skills of assertiveness and responsible decision-making|Term 3 Week 8|

+**INFORMATION FOR PARENTS**

+Parents may opt their children out of the Sexuality Education lessons, eTeens and/or supplementary sexuality education programmes by MOE-approved external providers.

+Parents who wish to opt their children out of the **Sexuality Education lessons** need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also downloadable here.
+The completed form is to be submitted by 28/02/2025.

+Parents who wish to opt their children out of the **eTeens programme** need to complete an opt-out form.
+This form will be communicated to parents at the start of the year and is also downloadable here.
+The completed form is to be submitted by 28/02/2025.

+Parents can contact the school at <a href="Serangoon_ss@moe.edu.sg">Serangoon_ss@moe.edu.sg</a> for discussion or to seek clarification about the school’s Sexuality Education programme.

 <hr>